lfuelling/esx_redpill/README.md

 1. Place repo in `resources/[esx]/`
 2. Add `start esx_redpill` to bottom of `server.cfg`
-3. Go to Fort Zancudo's elevator (right below the UFO) to trigger start
+3. Go to Fort Zancudo's elevator (right below the UFO) to trigger mission start

 ## Usage